-- 1. Application.

-- 2. Model Interconnection Agreement.
+- 1. Application. - 2.
+Model Interconnection Agreement.

-- 3. Sample Certificate of Completion (Washington State Electrical Inspector's form may be used).

 Chapter 9 - Adoption by Reference

 In this chapter, the Utility adopts by reference all or portions of regulations and standards identified below or most recent version if superseded.
 They are available for inspection at the Utility's office or as otherwise indicated.
 The publications, effective date, references within this chapter, and availability of the resources are as follows: